U.S. Route 20A (New York): East Aurora to Warsaw

 In Sheldon, US 20A intersects NY 77 near Sheldon Center and NY 98 in Varysburg, forming a concurrency with the latter into the adjacent town of Orangeville.
 Upon crossing the town line, the two routes split, with NY 98 proceeding southwest to Java.
 US 20A continues southeast from NY 98 on a linear alignment, intersecting the southern terminus of NY 238 at Halls Corner, a small hamlet located near the Orangeville–Warsaw town line.
 Shortly after passing NY 238, US 20A makes a turn to the east as it enters Warsaw.
-Roughly 1.5 mi from the town line, US 20A descends into the Oatka Valley, a large ravine containing Oatka Creek and the entirety of the village of Warsaw.
+Roughly 1.5 mi from the town line, US 20A descends into the Oatka Valley, a large ravine containing Oatka Creek and the entirety of the Warsaw.
 Now named Buffalo Street, US 20A heads east–west across the village, intersecting NY 19, one of two state routes to directly connect Lake Ontario with the Pennsylvania state line, at the center of Warsaw.

 Past the NY 19 junction, US 20A continues east along Buffalo Street to the eastern edge of the village and the valley, where the route turns a full 90 degrees to the north to climb the side of the Oatka Valley.
 The route ascends approximately 300 ft, passing under the Rochester and Southern Railroad (RSR)—which runs along the foot of the gorge—before exiting the valley and returning to an east–west alignment as it heads toward Perry and points east.
 All oversize trucks are prohibited from using the section of US 20A between NY 19 and Minor Road at the top of the valley due to the steep grade of the hill and the sharp curve at the bottom.